oasis-tcs/openc2-oc2ls/oc2ls.md

 * A Producer MUST NOT send a list containing more than one instance of any Feature.
 * A Consumer receiving a list containing more than one instance of any Feature SHOULD behave as if the duplicate(s) were not present.

-**Usage Notes:**

-* A Producer may send a query command containing an empty list of features to determine if a Consumer is responding to commands (a heartbeat command), or to generate idle traffic to keep a connection to a Consumer from being closed due to inactivity (a keep-alive command).
-An active Consumer will return an empty response to this command, minimizing the amount of traffic used to perform heartbeat / keep-alive functions.
+* A Producer MAY send a 'query' Command containing an empty list of features.
+A Producer could do this to determine if a Consumer is responding to Commands (a heartbeat command) or to generate idle traffic to keep a connection to a Consumer from being closed due to inactivity (a keep-alive command).
+An active Consumer could return an empty response to this command, minimizing the amount of traffic used to perform heartbeat / keep-alive functions.

 #### 3.4.1.6 File
 **_Type: File (Map)_**